 Incidentally, staff report seeing a Grey Lady at the Theatre Royal, too.
 The most common ‘back story’ says she threw herself off the upper gallery to her death.

-Others think she fell by accident; in this version, she thought she’d run away with an actor starring in a play.
-She turned up at the theatre with her things on the last night, ready to elope.
-He finally came clean and dumped her, admitting he’d never planned to run away with her at all.
+Others think she fell by accident; in this version, she’d been having an affair with an actor starring in a play.
+She turned up at the theatre with her things on the last night, ready to elope with him.
+He finally came clean and dumped her.
+The cad admitted he’d never planned to run away with her at all.

 Do you have any Grey Lady tales in your town?
 Let me know in the comments!

 Add your email below and get these posts in your inbox every week.

 You'll also get my 5-step guide to protecting your home using folklore!